alexellis/k3sup/README.md

   --parallel 10
 ```

-You can also get hold of your kubeconfig with `k3sup pro get-config` and then use `kubectl` to access your cluster.
+You can also get hold of your kubeconfig with `k3sup-pro get-config` and then use `kubectl` to access your cluster.

 Merge it into your main KUBECONFIG file: